paeltech/paeltech/README.md

 - 👋 Hi, I’m @paeltech
 - 👀 I’m interested in web
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning NuxtJS
 - 💞️ I’m looking to collaborate on a fintech product.
 More details over email
 - 📫 How to reach me pmandele9@gmail.com